rl-institut/multi-vector-simulator/docs/MVS_parameters.rst

 ###############

 :Definition: Discount factor is the factor which accounts for the depreciation in the value of money in the future, compared to the current value of the same money.
 The common method is to calculate the weighted average cost of capital (WACC) and use it as the discount rate.
-:Type: str
+:Type: Numeric
-:Unit: None
+:Unit: Factor
-:Example: EUR (if the country is Germany)
+:Example: None
 :Restrictions: None
 :Default: None